How Much Are Climbing Shoes?

 Most climbers can attest that the single most crucial gear you will have as a climber is your shoes.

-The mediator between your feet and the wall, they provide the tenacious grip and razor-sharp precision needed for delicate dance-like footwork, balance, and power.
+The mediator between your feet and the wall, climbing shoes are a must-have.
+They provide the tenacious grip and razor-sharp precision needed for delicate dance-like footwork, balance, and power.

 Most intermediate and advanced climbers have multiple pairs of shoes depending on their goals of the day.
 Whether running laps up gym walls for training, cruising up a 10-pitcher, or tackling heinously challenging boulder problems, there is a shoe for every occasion.